UX-Society/Get-Started/started.md

 After running hugo and yarn, view the site by going to http://localhost:1313/.
 Most of the files in the site can be ignored, the important files and directories to use are laid out here.

 - /themes/source-flask-theme/ is the main folder of interest
-  - /themes/source-flask-theme/layouts/partials/ is were your section of html to edit will be found
+  - /themes/source-flask-theme/layouts/partials/ is where your section of html to edit will be found
   - /themes/source-flask-theme/src/sass/section/ is where your sass (css) file will be found
   - /themes/source-flask-theme/static/ is where icons should be added
 - /static/img/ is where images should be added